 Similarities and differences

 They are all systems, as I mentioned.
-Differences arise in the details, in the how.
-But if you look deeper, they all share the same basic qualities.
+The differences are only on the surface in the details, but if you look deeper, they are all different paths traveling towards the same goal.

 The same with these systems.
 All the rules and rituals are pointing at something much deeper than just the routine and the action.
 Can you find the deeper aspect in them?